systronix/TE_TSYS01_Arduino_Library/README.md

 ##Sensor Description

-The Temperature System Sensor (TSYS) series, TSYS01 peripheral module provides the necessary hardware to interface the TSYS01 digital temperature sensor to any system that utilizes a Digilent Pmod™ compatible expansion ports configurable for I2C communication.
 The TSYS01 sensor is a self-contained temperature sensor that is  fully calibrated during manufacture.
 The sensor can operate from 2.2V to 3.6V.
 The TSYS01 has a low power stand-by mode for power-sensitive applications.

 ###Specifications
 * Measures temperature from -40°C to 125°C